 Looking for a fun family day outing?
-Tired of going to the beach?
+Tired of hanging out on Holmes Beach?
 Well then head over to Mixon Fruit Farms in East Bradenton (about a 30 minute drive).

-Explore their groves, check out their gift shop and market, enjoy some of their delicious ice cream, or grab a bit to eat at the deli.
-I suggest doing all of the above when you go.
+Explore their groves, check out their gift shop and market, enjoy some of their delicious ice cream, or grab a bite to eat at the Groveside Cafe.
+I suggest doing all of the above!

 Mixon’s also shares a portion of the groves with Wildlife Inc. Here, they provide care and shelter for injured animals like birds, reptiles, and more.
-Which means they also have an awesome wildlife refuge tour, where you can meet the animals and see them close up!
+They offer a wildlife refuge tour where you can meet the animals and see them up close and personal.

 There is also a beautiful pavilion here that can be rented out for events and weddings.
 So if you or someone you know if planning the big day, you might want to have them check this place out!

 Last but not least, make sure you place your order and have some of Florida’s famous citrus shipped home for you.
 From their grove to your door.
 It’s like shipping sunshine!